yaohungt/TransformerDissection/README.md

 ## Exploring the Design of Attention

-We see that by chaning the kernel construction, we can define a larger space of composing Attention.
+We see that by changing the kernel construction, we can define a larger space of composing Attention.
 As an example, in the paper, we present a new form of Attention with a kernel that is

 - valid (i.e., a kernel that is symmetric and positive semi-definite)
 - delicate in the sense of constructing a kernel on a joint space (i.e., <img align="center" src="https://latex.codecogs.com/svg.latex?\mathcal{X}:=(\mathcal{F}\times\mathcal{T})" />)